 Not all Islanders live on the Torres Strait Islands – 64 percent live in Queensland on both the mainland and islands.
-This phenomenon is often referred to as the ‘Torres Strait diaspora.’
+This phenomenon is often referred to as the "Torres Strait diaspora".

 4. Aboriginal and Torres Strait Islander families

 responsibilities for children and their families, and how each family member is meant to support others in the kinship system.
 Elders bridge the past and the present by passing on their understanding, skills, knowledge and stories to the generations

 This means that caring for children is the responsibility of broader kinship networks and not just a child's biological parents.
 In Australia's very recent past, families and communities were separated because of the impacts of colonisation and the imposition

 adoption occurs when childless family members adopt a child so that they are given an opportunity to raise their own child.
 It also strengthens bonds between families and means that boys and girls can be distributed evenly between families or can

 6. Aboriginal and Torres Strait Islander disadvantage

-How are Indigenous Australians disadvantaged?
+How are First Nations Australians disadvantaged?

 Despite their rich history, Aboriginal and Torres Strait Islanders face many challenges today.
 They experience widespread inequality, discrimination and cultural disconnection as a result of complex policies and systems in Australia that have limited

 development – child mortality, early years education, children’s literacy and numeracy, school attendance and completion, employment and life expectancy.

-The most recent Closing the Gap report (2018) shows that, despite some progress, more initiatives focusing on holistic approaches are needed to drive further change.
+The most recent Closing the Gap report (2020) shows that, despite some progress, more initiatives focusing on holistic approaches are needed to drive further change.

-How Indigenous Australians are disadvantaged:
+How First Nations Australians are disadvantaged: